 - Email InternationalEd@apsu.edu to sign up for email updates about new programs, upcoming activities and scholarship opportunities.

-- Call (931) 221-6851 to schedule a study-abroad advising session with the International Education coordinator to discuss programs, academic coursework, scholarships and more.
+- Call (931) 221-6851 to schedule a study-abroad advising session with the International Education director to discuss programs, academic coursework, scholarships and more.

 - Attend APSU’s Study-Abroad Fair during the fall semester and Study-Abroad 101 during both the fall and spring semesters.
 (The Study-Abroad Fair is an expo-type event and Study-Abroad 101 is a forum.)
 You will find out about study abroad in general at these events.